 (2) The Council will abide by the National Code of Recommended Practice on Local Authority Publicity.

 (3) For detailed guidance please refer to the Council's Media Protocol.

 (2) Publications issued by Service Groups may contain quotations from Cabinet members in line with Council policy on the matter.
-Where policy has yet to be determined, a Cabinet member should not indicate his/her preference.
-If the Council has no policy on a particular matter and a Cabinet member wishes to comment, the same opportunity must be made available to Shadows.
+Where policy has yet to be determined, a Cabinet Member should not indicate their preference.
+If the Council has no policy on a particular matter and a Cabinet Member wishes to comment, the same opportunity must be made available to Shadows.

 (1) The Council provides a range of support services, including stationery, postage and an e-mail address to enable Members to carry out their duties.
 These may only be used on Council business, such as correspondence between Members or Members and Officers; or in response to queries raised by local people.
 They must not be used for any party political, mailing list or election purposes whatsoever.
 Members must not ask Officers to type, photocopy or otherwise process any party political or election material.

 (1) Unless a Member or Officer requests confidentiality, it is to be assumed that correspondence between a Member and an Officer is not confidential and may be shown to others.
 If, in an Officer’s view, correspondence between an individual Member and an Officer is of interest to other Members, to keep them fully informed, it should be made clear to the original Member that copies could be sent to other Members.

 (2) Where issues are raised by, or with, individual Members relating to a matter of general interest in a Borough Ward, as it is in the best interests of the Council to ensure that all Members are properly informed of general issues in their Ward, copies of correspondence will only be sent by agreement of the individual Member.